hungyie/RealWorld-data-Credit-Risk-Analysis/README.md

 - We observed that lead costs between 25 and 50 are associated with the highest default risk.
 Upon further investigation, we found that these leads are categorized as "lead" in the lead type column.
 MoneyLion is advised to reduce the approval rate for this category to mitigate risk.
 - The history of paid-off loans does not significantly impact the associated default risk.
 - Many states have a loan default rate of 10% or higher.
 It is recommended that the company reduce loan approvals in these states, with particular attention to Virginia (VA), which has a 20% default rate.
-- Our dataset shows a significant class imbalance, which we will address in the modeling section.
+- Our dataset shows a significant class imbalance, which we will address in the modelling section.

-Next we will look at datetime columns:
+Next, we will look at datetime columns:

 ![Application_Month](MoneyLion_Images/application_month.png)

 - loanStatus 0 = no late repayment, loanStatus 1 = late repayment

 Finding:
 - November to February : higher loan demand + higher incidence of late repayments
 - April to Octover : no instances of late repayment

-Based on the finding above, we may infer that people tend to borrow a loan when it comees to holiday season(Christmas, Newyear) where they are more likely to make impulse purchases which they couldnt afford, thats why we see a late of repayment in the following few months.
-But those who ask for loan during the middle of the year exhibit a commendable record of timely repayment. **This may be a good business insights for the company as we can reduce loan during holiday season while incrasing loan during normal season to maximize profit while minizing risk of default loan.**
+Based on the finding above, we may infer that people tend to borrow a loan when it comes to the holiday season(Christmas, Newyear) where they are more likely to make impulse purchases which they couldnt afford, thats why we see a late of repayment in the following few months.
+But those who ask for loan during the middle of the year exhibit a commendable record of timely repayment. **This may be a good business insight for the company as we can reduce loans during the holiday season while increasing loans during the normal season to maximize profit while minimising the risk of default loans.**

 ![Time from submit application to origination](MoneyLion_Images/time_diff.png)
-Originated: when the lender officially approves application and agrees to give the money
+Originated: when the lender officially approves the application and agrees to give the money

 Finding:
 - Most loan application is originated within 40 hours